Performing Trade Studies Using Analyzer and Astrogator

 6. OptionValue

-Setting the step size will determine number of samples (how many times the scenario is changed in STK).
+Setting the step size will determine number of samples, which is the number of times the scenario changes in STK.
 Conversely, setting number of samples will determine step size.

 8. Drag and Drop Result

-9. In the lower right hand corner of the Parametric Study Tool, click Run... .
+9. In the lower-right corner of the Parametric Study Tool, click Run... .

 The Data Explorer is a tool used by Trade Study tools to display data while they are being collected from STK.
 While data is being collected, the Data Explorer displays a progress meter, a halt button, and the data.